anandwadsinge/phonepev2_backendSDK/README.md

-# PhonePe V2 Backend SDK
+# PhonePe V2 Server-Side SDK Integration

-This repository contains the backend implementation for the PhonePe V2 integration using Node.js and Express.js.
-The backend is responsible for handling the payment flow and providing APIs for initiating standard payments.
+This repository provides the backend implementation for integrating PhonePe V2 SDKs using Node.js.
+It handles the server-side logic for payment flows.

 ## Features

-- Built with Node.js and Express.js.
-- Integration with PhonePe payment gateway.
-- Support for standard payment flows.
-- Secure and lightweight backend service.
+- Implemented the Fetch Auth Token API (Authorization) to authorize subsequent API calls.
+- Once authenticated using the Auth Token, the payment initiation process is triggered.
+- Implemented the callback mechanism to handle the S2S (Server-to-Server) response, which is stored in backend for further processing.

 ## Prerequisites